SamFredrickson/TIme-Tracker/README.md

-BOND
+About
 =================

-BOND is a simple time tracker console application.
+This simple console application is created to track work-time.
 It handles tasks creation, editing, deleliton, showing and exporting.

 Design Principles